kuladog/arch-xfce-hardened/README.md

 ### Disclaimer

 This was just a fun project to get some bash time in... and kill off some pandemic boredom.
-As a general use installer it has limitations, but does what it's supposed to do—for me—perfectly. :smiley:
+It has limitations, but does what it's supposed to do—for me—perfectly. :smiley: